Cook Job Description Templates & What To Include

 Schedule: Full-time

-- Minimum of [Number] years of culinary experience in professional kitchens
+- Minimum of [Number] years of experience as a Pastry Cook or in a similar role

 - Knowledge of food safety and sanitation practices